paulbrowne-irl/knowledgebase-elastic-rag/readme.md

-## Config
+## Configuration
-* The starting folder (and other values) are set in `app/config/config.conf` - please edit this or see the notes in the `app/config` folder to customize configuration.
-This config file is shared for the ingest script, the Bot and the Application.
+* The main confirmation file is  in `app/config/config.conf`
+    * Please edit this or see the notes in the `app/config` folder to customize configuration.
+    * This config file is shared for the ingest script, the Bot and the Application.

 # Running the Application and Bot

 The application is a UI, easier to use.
 The Bot is semi-automatic and does many of the same things, but as part of a process flow

-# Running the Server
+## Running the Server
 The scripts provide a simple server to expose a Rest API.
 To start the server (`simple`server.py`)from the app folder:
     * `uvicorn service.simple`server:app --reload`
     * Open a web browser to view the REST api on http://localhost:8001/docs